What is digital transformation?

 Historically, CIOs and their IT departments have been stewards of new technologies, maintaining systems, mitigating risk, and ensuring compliance and security.
 However, the role of today’s CIOs is evolving alongside a quickly changing digital economy.

 When examining other areas of a business where digital transformation efforts have been—and can be—made, marketing departments often invest in new cloud-based tools and technologies that positively impact every part of the business.
-According to Gartner’s 2018 CMO Spend Survey, nearly 1/3 of CMO budgets are allocated to marketing technology, and with good reason.
 This growing share of investment demands that CIOs and CMOs work together to ensure an effective implementation plan and roadmap for long-term success and viability of any new technology investment.
 By looping technology departments into org-wide buying decisions early, companies can help ensure new investments work together in seamless, secure, and cost-effective ways.

 Key factors for digital transformation success